Scatterbrain-DTN/Scatterbrain/README.md

 ***

+## NOTE: archival purposes only!
+This is the original implementation of a Scatterbrain router using bluetooth classic (3.0).
+It has many issues, including

+- reliance on broken, deprecated, and internal APIs not accessable on android 10+ phones
+- SQL injection vulnerabilities
+- kludgy homegrown protocol that only works with java
+- no wakelocks, no workarounds for battery optimization
+- it leaks your mac address on most phones
+- it probably violates HIPAA, the geneva convention, and the outer space treaty

+Anyone with any sense would never use this software except as an example of how NOT to implement a store-and-forward mesh.
+Use [this](https://github.com/Scatterbrain-DTN/ScatterRoutingService) instead.

 ### What does it do?
 Scatterbrain is a p2p internet platform using bluetooth, wifi, and various other protocols.
 Scatterbrain works without the internet and without the need to remain connected to a mesh.
 Messages are stored